jkonc1/dynamic_connectivity/dev-doc.md

 # Implementation

-The algorithm is implemented using several composed classes.
+The algorithm is implemented using several composed structs/classes.

 The first one is a templated `SplayNode` class.
 The splay tree is held together with pointers and each node contains a multiset of tags, the oldest tag in it's subtree and the size of the subtree.
 The class also has methods for merging and splitting the trees easily.